tommylabunto/bash-scripts/README.md

 # bash-scripts

 Have you ever been annoyed by some of the most menial tasks in work or just life in general?
-It's the kind of things that is actually not hard to do but its pretty tedious to do it.
+It's the kind of things that are  not hard but rather tedious to actually do it.

 If you want to automate these tedious tasks, you can download bash scripts to